DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2019-12-31-deep_dive_into_why_multiple_imputation_indefensible.md

   teaser: /assets/images/data_science_20.jpg
   twitter_image: /assets/images/data_science_20.jpg
 keywords:
-- multiple imputation
+- Multiple imputation
-- missing data
+- Missing data
-- single stochastic imputation
+- Single stochastic imputation
-- deterministic sensitivity analysis
+- Deterministic sensitivity analysis
 seo_description: Exploring the issues with multiple imputation and why single stochastic imputation with deterministic sensitivity analysis is a superior alternative.
 seo_title: 'The Case Against Multiple Imputation: An In-depth Look'
 seo_type: article
 summary: Multiple imputation is widely regarded as the gold standard for handling missing data, but it carries significant conceptual and interpretative challenges.
   We will explore its weaknesses and propose an alternative using single stochastic imputation and deterministic sensitivity analysis.
 tags:
-- Multiple Imputation
+- Multiple imputation
-- Missing Data
+- Missing data
-- Data Imputation
+- Data imputation
 title: A Deep Dive into Why Multiple Imputation is Indefensible
 ---